laozig/Update/README.en.md

 ## 2. Features

+*   **Multi-User Support**: Support for user registration and login, where each user can only manage their own created projects.
+*   **Permission Control**: Administrators can view and manage all projects, while regular users can only manage their own projects.
-*   **Multi-Project Support**: Manage updates for multiple different applications করোনাously through project IDs and API keys.
+*   **Multi-Project Support**: Manage updates for multiple different applications through project IDs and API keys.
 *   **Version Control**: Easily upload and manage different versions of applications, with support for release notes.
 *   **Web Control Panel**: Graphical interface for:
     *   Starting/Stopping the core API update service.